FredericGariepy/LighthouseLabs/PKM/W4/D5/Project/Workflow/scratchpad.md

 1.1.
 Gather the reported email.
 Quickly analyze the email for precursors and indicators of [Phishing](https://www.getcybersafe.gc.ca/en/resources/real-examples-fake-emails).

+If one box is checked move immediately to step 1.2

 On the email, look for:
 - [ ] Spoofed email address
 - [ ] Pressures for action, deadlines, rewards
 - [ ] Vague, typos, non-direct refferences, inconsistency

 On the potential victim machine, look for and ask about:
-- [ ] Unsual processes, behaviours, CPU use, Bandwidth use

-Mark each indicator, collect all information, continue to 1.2
+- [ ] Unsual processes, behaviours, CPU use, Bandwidth use. continue to 1.2

 1.2.
 Extract (embedded) URLs from email content.
 Resolve the URLs to IPs.
 Check for IP reputation.

-Mark ‘true positive’ if bad IP and escalate the collected information
+Mark ‘true positive’ if bad IP and escalate the collected information.
 - [ ] True postivie

+If true positive,
+- Send out a short notification of vigilance for phishing emails.

-1.2.
-As an [Intake Analyst](https://github.com/FredericGariepy/LighthouseLabs/blob/main/PKM/W4/D3/Intake%20Analyst.md) open a ticket for a potential Phishing attack, attack collected informaiton.
+1.3.
+As an [Intake Analyst](https://github.com/FredericGariepy/LighthouseLabs/blob/main/PKM/W4/D3/Intake%20Analyst.md) open a ticket for a potential Phishing attack, forward collected informaiton.

+1.3 Notify

 1.4 Query the email server, find other correlated emails with the reported email.